 4) We should test for a NAIF limit of 100K segments/kernel.
 If they exceed this maximum, either abort w/error message or break up the kernels into several output files.

 Let me know if you have any questions.

 #7 Updated by Lynn Weller over 1 year ago

 New location of jigsaw updated images: /work/projects/m3/lweller/JBLOC_Products/Updated/

 There are 859 isis cube files in this directory and nothing more.
 The following file (sorry for the rotten name) points to the updated images: /work/projects/m3/lweller/JBLOC_Products/updated_lev1_prelim100Ground_addback_Del_5.lis

 My commands would be the same as listed in the original post.

-#12 Updated by Stuart Sides 10 months ago
+#12 Updated by Stuart Sides about 1 year ago